slawqo/tobiko/docs/quick-start.md

 tobiko create (-m|--module) <test-case-names|test-case-packages>...
 ```

-To have a summary of all test cases which resouces could be set up using
+To have a summary of all test cases which resources could be set up using
 Tobiko you could type:

 ```
 tobiko list
 ```

-To have a summary of all test cases which resouces has been actually set up
+To have a summary of all test cases which resources has been actually set up
 using Tobiko you can type:

 ```